Frederisk/Wikitext-VSCode-Extension/README.md

 Generally speaking, make sure that your VSCode is always the latest version.

 ## Release Notes
+- Added the support of JSON for Graph and Templatedata tags.
-- Added nowiki tags support.
+- Added the support preparation for CSS.
+- Changed the rendering of word conversion.
+- Fixed some issues of bold and italic closing conditions.
-- Fixed some rendering issues.
+- Fixed some typos.

 ## Special Thanks
 ### The help of